cs4218/cs4218-2510-ecom-project-team020/README.md

 ## Workload Distribution
 **Ritika Manish Joshi @rmj1405**

-AI Declaration: Unit tests generated with AI assistance but were all curated, validated and refined by me.
+AI Declaration: Integration and E2E tests were generated with AI assistance but were all curated, validated and refined by Ritika Manish Joshi @rmj1405.
 ### Integration Tests
 | Domain | File | Description |
 | ---------------------- | ------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------- |